 Sound Recording Technology applicants pursing a performance track, please refer to your specific instrument's audition requirements.

-Sound Recording Technology applicants pursuing a non-performance track must submit a video audition performing two selections that demonstrate their facility and musical understanding by February 1.
+Sound Recording Technology applicants pursuing a non-performance track must submit a video audition performing two selections that demonstrate their facility and musical understanding by December 11 (extended deadline).
 There is no need for a live audition.

 As an international student, you are allowed to submit a recorded audition only if